Arnold Fenrich, MD

 Fellowship, Pediatric Electrophysiology, Baylor College of Medicine

-Arnold Fenrich, MD, is a board-certified pediatric cardiologist with expertise in electrophysiology in the Texas Center for Pediatric and Congenital Heart Disease, the clinical partnership between Dell Children’s Medical Center and UT Health Austin.
+Arnold Fenrich, MD, is a board-certified pediatric cardiologist with expertise in electrophysiology in the Texas Center for Pediatric and Congenital Heart Disease, a clinical partnership between Dell Children’s Medical Center and UT Health Austin.
 He specializes in heart beat abnormalities (arrhythmias) and performs heart catheterization procedures, such as catheter ablation of tachycardias and loop recorders, pacemaker implantation, and defibrillator implantation.
 Additionally, Dr. Fenrich is an associate professor in both the Dell Medical School Department of Surgery and Perioperative Care and an affiliate faculty member in the Dell Medical School Department of Pediatrics.

 Dr. Fenrich earned his medical degree from the University of Pittsburgh.
 He completed a residency in pediatrics at Children’s Hospital of Pittsburgh as well as fellowships in both pediatric cardiology and pediatric electrophysiology at Baylor College of Medicine.